tanglef/chaoseverywhere/beamer/README.md

 $ ffmpeg -version
 ```

-if not, please refer to the installation section in the document of chaoseverywhere. :warning:
+if not, please refer to the installation section in the documentation of chaoseverywhere. :warning:

 ## Reader